 The algorithm that manages how Rapunzel's hair moves appears to be based on a similar algorithm for cloth.
 This is noticeable, for example, at the end of the "When Will My Life Begin" montage as she tosses her hair around her in a spiral.

-Glen Keane credits animator Kyle Strawitz for achieving the painterly style of the film: "Kyle helped us get that Fragonard look of the girl on the swing...
+Glen Keane credits animator Kyle Strawitz for achieving the painterly style of the film, saying, "Kyle helped us get that Fragonard look of the girl on the swing.
 He took the house from Snow White and the Seven Dwarfs (1937) and built it in CGI, and painted it so that it looked like a flat painting that suddenly started to move, and it had dimension and kept all of the soft, round curves of the brushstrokes of watercolor.
-Kyle really helped me start to believe that the things I wanted to see were possible... that you could move in a Disney painterly world."
+Kyle really helped me start to believe that the things I wanted to see were possible--that you could move in a Disney painterly world."

 The trivia items below may give away important plot points.

-In the opening scenes you see baby Rapunzel in her cradle staring up at a baby mobile.
-In a little bit of foreshadowing, you see several items hanging from the mobile that come into play later in the story, namely a chameleon (her pet Pascal), a rubber ducky (The Snuggly Duckling that Flynn takes her to), a cupid (also from the Snuggly Duckling), a horse (Maximus) and a blue bird (when she first leaves the tower).
+In the opening scenes, you see baby Rapunzel in her cradle staring up at a baby mobile.
+In a little bit of foreshadowing, several items are seen hanging from the mobile that come into play later in the story, namely, a chameleon (her pet Pascal), a rubber ducky (the Snuggly Duckling that Flynn takes her to), a cupid (also from the Snuggly Duckling), a horse (Maximus) and a blue bird (when she first leaves the tower).